Favorite Georgia Places for Kids Who Love Things that GO

 Skydiving

 For an extreme experience, try skydiving in Georgia!
-Skydive Atlanta is a popular options for tandem jumps.
+Skydive Atlanta is a popular option for tandem jumps.
 If you aren't quite ready to jump out of a plane, go to iFly Atlanta, an indoor skydiving gym located in Cobb County.
 Kids and adults can get the feeling of flying in the iFLY wind tunnel with the help of a coach.

 Plane-themed Roller Coaster

 Have you ever dreamed of being a fighter pilot?
 If so, then you'll want to try the Dare Devil Dive roller coaster at Six Flags Over Georgia in Austell.
 This exceptionally smooth coaster pays homage to World War II-era stunt planes and the daring aerial acrobatics of the pilots.
-According to an F-22 test pilot, it's similar to flying a modern day fighter jet, too.
+According to an F-22 test pilot, it's similar to flying a modern-day fighter jet, too.

 Trains

 Satisfy young train fans with a ride on the Blue Ridge Scenic Railway.
-Springtime is perfect for the open car ride where you can feel a part of the scenery around you.
+Springtime is perfect for an open car ride where you can feel a part of the scenery around you.
 In fall, there is no better way to view autumn’s color.
 And in winter, don't miss the railroad's festive holiday packages.

 And More